Supercomputing

 Database as a Service

-The Alliance provides Databases as a Service.
+The Alliance provides Databases as a Service (DBaaS), with access to MySQL and Postgres database servers for researchers on both Cedar and Graham.
 This offers several advantages for researchers, including professional database management, secure backups and easy simultaneous access by you and your collaborators.
 Currently, the Alliance does not provide a web interface for databases as a service; they are accessed via the Command Line.
 If your database requires a web interface, you can make use of the Alliance cloud to host it, but you will be in charge of the building and management of your project.

 More information